trinodb/trino/presto-iceberg/README.md

   before announcing the connector as ready for use.
 * Predicate pushdown is currently broken, which means delete is also broken.
 The code from the original `getTableLayouts()` implementation needs to be updated for `applyFilter()`.
-* We should try to remove `HiveColumnHandle`.
-This will require replacing or abstracting `HivePageSource`, which is currently used to handle schema evolution and prefilled column values (identity partitions).
 * Writing of decimals and timestamps is broken, since their representation in Parquet seems to be different for Iceberg and Hive.
 Reads are probably also broken, but this isn't tested yet since writes don't work.